Tenant environments

 -

-For a full comparison, refer to Comparison of environment characteristics.
+For a full comparison, learn more in Comparison of environment characteristics.

 Security architecture

-Identity Cloud provides full tenant isolation in a multi-tenant cloud service by using individual trust zones.
+Advanced Identity Cloud provides full-tenant isolation in a multi-tenant cloud service by using individual trust zones.
 Each tenant environment is a dedicated trust zone that shares no code, data, or identities with other customers’ environments.
 This prevents any accidental or malicious commingling.
 All data is encrypted at rest and in transmission to prevent unauthorized access and data breaches.

 Each tenant environment is built from a standard template, hosted using a common technology base, maintained according to a consistent set of processes, and continually upgraded to the latest code base.
 The infrastructure uses consistency, standardization, and automation to deliver a highly available service.

-For further information, refer to FAQ: Identity Cloud security architecture.
+Learn more in FAQ: Advanced Identity Cloud security architecture.

 Comparison of environment characteristics